Your support matters: How to respond when your girlfriend is pregnant

 You should never feel like you have no right to tell your girlfriend (or ex-girlfriend) that you either want to parent or make an adoption plan.
 If you feel certain that you are not ready to be a parent, you need to make that clear to the mother of your child.
 If you feel certain that you are ready to parent, you need to discuss that with your girlfriend.

-You both need to be open and honest about the way you want to approach parenting.
-It is not a good idea to say things simply because you think she might want to hear them.
-If you give her the wrong idea about your level of interest in either choosing to parent yourselves or choosing an adoption plan, there is the possibility of having to agree to something you didn’t want to agree to in the first place.
+You both need to be open and honest about the way you want to approach the situation.
+Don’t say things simply because you think she might want to hear them.
+If you give her the wrong idea about how you feel about choosing to parent or choosing an adoption plan, you may end up agreeing to something you didn’t want to agree to.

 Still have questions about unplanned pregnancy?

-You might feel like you need to talk to someone who knows more about the process of pregnancy, Texas pregnancy options, and what parenting would look like.
-Getting expert opinions is an excellent idea, because it is so important that you fully understand what parenting entails.
-If you are leaning more toward making an adoption plan, it is vital that you and your girlfriend meet with an options counselor from an agency who can explain to you what the adoption process might look like.
+You might feel like you need to talk to someone who knows more about pregnancy, Texas pregnancy options, and what parenting would look like.
+Getting expert input is an excellent idea, because it is so important that you fully understand all of your options.
+If you are leaning toward making an adoption plan, it is vital that you and your girlfriend meet with a counselor who can explain the adoption process to you.

-You must be sensitive to your girlfriend’s (or ex-girlfriend’s) needs, but you don’t need to tiptoe around the issue.
-Many women desire input from the father, but never get it.
+You may feel unsure about how to respond when your girlfriend is pregnant, but remember to be sensitive to your girlfriend’s (or ex-girlfriend’s) needs.
+At the same time, don’t tiptoe around the issue.
+Many women want input from the father, but never get it.
 Try to find the balance between walking away because you think she doesn’t want your help, and pushing her into making a certain decision.